The Neon Demon: Plot

-Following the death of her parents, sixteen-year-old aspiring model Jesse has just moved from small-town Georgia to Los Angeles.
-She meets photographer Dean, who does her first shoot, and makeup artist Ruby, who introduces fellow older models Sarah and Gigi, who are interested in her physical appearance and in her sexual experiences, which Jesse feigns to have had.
+Following the unexplained deaths of her parents, 16 year-old aspiring model Jesse has just moved from a small unnamed town in Georgia to Los Angeles.
+She meets photographer Dean, who does her first shoot, and makeup artist Ruby, who introduces fellow older models Gigi and Sarah, who are interested in her physical appearance and in her sexual experiences, which Jesse pretends to have had.

-Jesse is signed by Roberta Hoffman, the owner of a modeling agency, who tells her to pretend she is nineteen and refers her to a test shoot with notable photographer Jack McCarther.
+Jesse is signed by Roberta Hoffman, the owner of a modeling agency, who tells her to pretend that she is nineteen and refers her to a test shoot with notable photographer Jack McCarther.

+That same evening, she goes out with Dean, who shows genuine affection for her, as a person.
+When she returns to her motel room, she finds it has been ravaged by a cougar, who got through the open balcony door.
+Hank, the lecherous motel owner, has her pay for the damage, though Dean covers it for her.

+For the shoot the next day, McCarther has Jesse strip naked and rubs gold paint onto her body.
 The shoot is successful, and Gigi and Sarah envy Jesse's youth.
 Jesse goes to a casting call for fashion designer Robert Sarno where Sarah is also present.
-Sarno pays no attention to Sarah but is entranced by Jesse.
-A distraught Sarah asks her how it feels to be the one everyone admires.
-Jesse admits, "It's everything," and Sarah lunges toward her, subsequently cutting Jesse's hand on glass.
-Sarah sucks the blood from Jesse's hand and Jesse rushes back to her motel and faints, hallucinating abstract imagery.
+Sarno pays no attention to Sarah but is entranced by Jesse's beauty.
+Distraught, Sarah asks her how it feels to be the one everyone admires.
+Jesse admits, "It's everything," and Sarah lunges toward her.
+Jesse, pulling away, cuts her hand on a shard of glass.
+Sarah sucks the blood from Jesse's hand.
+Jesse rushes back to her motel and faints, hallucinating abstract imagery.

 At Sarno's fashion show, Gigi talks to Jesse about cosmetic surgery.
-As Jesse is closing the show, she hallucinates abstract triangular shapes and reflections of herself.
-After the show, a visibly changed Jesse goes out with Dean to a bar, where Sarno negatively compares Gigi's surgically enhanced looks to Jesse's natural beauty.
-Dean finds the conversation unpleasant and attempts to leave with Jesse, who refuses, now espousing a narcissistic persona.
+As Jesse is closing the show, she has hallucinations of abstract triangular shapes and reflections of herself.
+After the show, Jesse goes out with Dean to a bar.
+Sarno engages Dean in a conversation where he negatively contrasts Gigi's surgically-enhanced looks to Jesse's natural beauty and shares his belief that true physical beauty is the most valuable thing there is, outweighing whatever that person may have on the inside.
+Dean finds the conversation unpleasant and attempts to leave with Jesse, who refuses, having assumed a narcissistic persona.